orkaa/diun-dash/README.md

 *   **Containerization**: Docker & Docker Compose

 ## TODOs
-- Pin the version on uv we pull into docker image
-- "Fix all" button to remove all current entries
 - Auth is currently only implemented on the webhook endpoint because Diun uses it by default.
 Do we also want it on other endpoints?